kirinse/cadence/bench/README.md

   Output: "TEST PASSED: true; Details report: timeoutCount: 0, failedCount: 0, openCount:0, launchCount: 100, maxThreshold:1"

 ```
 The test will return error if the test doesn't pass.
-There are two cases:
+There are three cases:
+* Some started stressWorkflow are still open after the timeout.
+This indicate that server is overloaded that couldn't timeout the workflows.
-* The started stressWorkflow couldn't finish within the timeout
+* Some started stressWorkflow couldn't finish within the timeout.
 * There are more failed workflows than expected(`failureThreshold` * totalLaunchCount)

 The output result is how many stressWorkflow were started successfully, and failed.